krunal15panchal/python_calc/README.md

 # python_calc
-first add required packages
+first add required packages,
-then check if it is working or not
+then check if it is working or not for test.py file